Hghrv/GDPR-Obfuscator/README.md

 Obfuscator Project for sensitive data under UK GDPR (General Data Protection Regulation, United Kindom).

-This project provides an efficient and secure obfuscating tool that meets current GDPR requirements and that can also be deployed to create resources on a valid AWS account.
-The tool can easily be integrated in third party applications, for example by coling or importing the repository as a library module into a Python codebase, or by setting a streaming event bridge on the AWS console.
+This project provides an efficient and secure obfuscating tool that meets current GDPR requirements and that can effectively be used to process sensitive data uploaded to a S3 location in a valid AWS account.
+S3 offers a secure, flexible and scalable solution as the tool can easily be integrated in third party applications, for example by cloning or importing the repository as a library module into a Python codebase, or by setting a synchronised streaming event bridge on the AWS console.

 ## Context